London Is Very Broken After 14 Year Old Boy Is Smashed Over The Head And Stabbed To Death In Newham In Broad Daylight – UKNIP

 Doctor’s from London air ambulance rush to the scene just after 4 pm on Friday.

-The boy involved is understood to be 12 year’s olds he was hit over the head and stabbed multiple times
+The boy involved is understood to be 14 years old he was hit over the head and stabbed multiple times

-Despite desperate attempts to give boy life-saving first-aid the 12-year-old boy dead in front of his distorted parent.
+Despite desperate attempts to give boy life-saving first-aid the 14-year-old boy dead in front of his distorted parent.
 A number of hardened Police officer could be seen very shaken up and upset.

 Doctors from the London air ambulance declared the boy dead at the scene.